KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 needed for each task.
 So we compute the loss over all tasks that would appear for a task if we updated the paramters with one gradient step.
 And to compute the derivative over the gradient step means we do a second order gradient.

+## Make the feature extractor Amphibian:
+We have to calculate parameters $\phi$ (our goal) such that if we change $\phi$ with one gradient step (becomming $\phi'$), the expected loss over the query set of a task is minimized.
+Or with other words, we want our parameters to be adaptable to a task with only one gradient step and get good results.
+Of course this shall work for all tasks we have.
+How do we do that?
+The parameters must be well adaptable by a gradient descent step for different tasks and be well within a task.
+The parameters must be well within the tasks and well adaptable with a gradient descent for different tasks.

+We minimize the expected loss over all task adaptions and minimize the loss of a single task classification.
+The calculation is divided into two loops: The *inner* and the *outer* loop.
+1. Inner loop:
+	Calcualte paramter update, such that the parameter would be good within a task
+2. Outer loop:
+	Calculate parameter update, such that the sum of the losses

+	!
+Das hier muss ich noch mehr checken...

 - Leveraging an intermediate level of representation: